meilisearch/specifications/text/0089-tenant-token.md

 The format allows defining specific enforced search filters for accessible indexes (these indexes must be defined in the parent `Api Key` used to generate the `Tenant Token` and have the search action).

-If the user does not want to define specific filters for each index accessible to the end-user, he can use the `*` index wildcard rule.
+If the user does not want to define specific filters for each index accessible to the parent API Key, he can use the `*` index wildcard rule.

 A policy per index allows overriding the `"*"` behavior.

-A `Tenant token` also accept a number of seconds in the `expiresIn` field until it expires.
+A `Tenant token` also accepts a number of seconds in the `expiresIn` field until it expires.
 This field should be mandatory and explicitly set to `null` if no expiration time is needed.

 ```javascript